✓ Local certified teachers

 Should students take the ACT writing portion?
 Our current recommendation is still yes.
 Since testing often occurs before students know for certain the schools to which they will be applying-- or those schools' essay requirements for the ACT-- it is in their best interest to take the optional essay portion.
 Students are thus prepared for any eventuality regarding the essay.
 Furthermore, we recommend that they take it each time they sit for an exam.
 They don't want their best score to be the one time they didn't take the essay!

-Additionally, please note that the essay portion of the ACT is separate from the obligation that students write an essay for their college application.
+Finally, please note that the essay portion of the ACT is separate from the obligation that students write an essay for their college applications.
 The college essay is an entirely different expectation and is required for many colleges and universities.